 Trading can be a great way to earn income through profits, but it’s important to remember that it’s a risky business.
 That’s why it’s important to design your system and test it before you start trading with real money.
 In this blog post, we will walk you through the six steps for designing a trading system.
 We’ll also give you an example so you can see how it works.
 So let’s get started!

 Step 1: Establish the time frame.

 The time frame you choose will depend on your trading objectives and preferences.
-You may want to trade short-term or long-term, day trading or swing trading, etc. It’s important that you find the right time frame for you before proceeding with designing your system.
+You may want to trade short-term or long-term, day trading or swing trading, etc. You must find the right time frame for you before proceeding with designing a trading system.